arcebri1/EarthquakeDataVisual/README.md

 - - -

-I created an interactive map using leaflet to visualize the United States Geological Survey (USGS) earthquake data, along with tectonic data.
+I created an interactive map using leaflet to visualize the United States Geological Survey (USGS) earthquake data.
+Working on adding tectonic data to the map.

 - - -